themesberg/flowbite-svelte/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Code samples**
-Simple code that reproduce the bug.
+Simple code that reproduces the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.